Germanys AfD Bans Scandal-hit Lead Candidate From EU Election Events - UrduPoint

 Summoned to a crisis meeting on Wednesday with the AfD's top brass, Krah said following talks that he will leave the party's Federal steering committee.

 "The last thing that we need now is a debate about me.
-The AfD must keep its unity," Krah told Welt newspaper.
+The AfD must keep its unity," Krah said on X, formerly Twitter.

 "For this reason, I will not make any further campaign appearances and will step down as a member of the federal committee."

-Although Krah has become a liability, the anti-immigration party is stuck with him at the top of its list for the June 9 elections, as current rules bar any modifications after March 18.
+Although Krah has become a liability, the AfD is stuck with him at the top of its list for the June 9 elections, as current rules bar any modifications after March 18.

 Recent Stories